-Increasing the Cursor Size in OS X Mountain Lion and Later
+Increasing the Cursor Size in Mac OS X Mavericks, Mountain Lion, and Newer

-Ever since Mountain Lion, where and how you change the cursor size has moved.
-This isn’t bad news though, because the new cursor in the newest versions of OS X is also significantly higher quality with a higher DPI version available that looks great even at the largest setting on a Retina display.
+Ever since Mac OS X Mavericks and Mountain Lion, where and how you change the cursor size has moved.
+This isn’t bad news though, because the new cursor in the newest versions of Mac OS X is also significantly higher quality with a higher DPI version available that looks great even at the largest setting on a Retina display.

 - Open the Apple menu and go to “System Preferences”, then go to “Accessibility”